SystemsApproach/private5g/software/start.rst

 Many of the tasks specified in the various Ansible playbooks result in calls to Kubernetes, either directly (via ``kubectl``) or indirectly (via ``helm``).
-This means that after executing the sequence of Makefile targets described in the rest of this appendix, you'll want to run some combination of the following commands (in your regular terminal window) to verify that the right things happened:
+This means that after executing the sequence of Makefile targets described in the rest of this Appendix, you'll want to run some combination of the following commands (in your regular terminal window) to verify that the right things happened: